SDU-eScience/Documentation/docs/source/index.rst

 * The output writes the resulting information to Elasticsearch under the "audit_log2" index.
 * The stdout writes the resulting output in an easily readable format to the stdout.
 This can be commented out once debugging is finished.

-The Logstash configuration file is shown as below.
+The Logstash configuration file - ``audit.conf`` is shown as below.

 .. code-block:: yml